 In all fairness, Enumclaw is more than just a place at the end of a transit line.
 The little town sits roughly halfway between Bellevue and Mount Rainier’s Sunrise visitor’s center, the last settlement of any consequence along the way.
 I have long been interested in seeing how Enumclaw might serve as a stopover during a future summer trip to “The Mountain”…

-I traveled to Enumclaw last Thursday on the 149 from Renton and returned on the connecting service to Kent via Covington.
+I traveled to Enumclaw via Renton and returned via Auburn.
 On arrival in Enumclaw, I got off the bus at the Griffin & Wells stop across from city hall.

 Although Enumclaw has a small business district centered on Griffin Avenue and Cole Street, after exploring on foot, I would not consider the town to be a destination in its own right.
 But as a stopover, I believe it will serve well.

 Within a block or two of Griffin/Cole there are several places to eat.
 Enumclaw does not have a brewpub so I Yelped and chose the Rainier Bar & Grill on Cole.
 While I have nothing to compare it to it met my expectations based on the generally positive Yelp reviews.

 The beer selection was pretty decent: 12 taps, mostly microbrews.
 Directly across the street from the Rainier is the Mint – with 28 taps.
 However the Mint is not family-friendly: no under-21s allowed.
 The Rainier Bar & Grill does not have this limitation.